menu

 Overview

 Burns is a tiny town located in the state of Wyoming.
-With a population of 374 people and just one neighborhood, Burns is the 58th largest community in Wyoming.
-Much of the housing stock in Burns was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 368 people and just one neighborhood, Burns is the 58th largest community in Wyoming.
+Burns has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Burns is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Burns is a town of service providers, professionals, and construction workers and builders.
-There are especially a lot of people living in Burns who work in maintenance occupations (21.26%), teaching (11.49%), and food service (9.77%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Burns is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Burns is a town of service providers, professionals, and managers.
+There are especially a lot of people living in Burns who work in maintenance occupations (21.12%), management occupations (11.80%), and food service (10.56%).

 Setting & Lifestyle

-Burns is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Burns doesn't have a public transportation system that people use for their commute.

 Demographics

-Burns is a somewhat ethnically-diverse town.
+Burns is a very ethnically-diverse town.
 The people who call Burns home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burns residents report their race to be White.
-Important ancestries of people in Burns include English, German, Irish, Scottish, and Scandinavian.
+Important ancestries of people in Burns include English, German, Dutch, Irish, and Scottish.

 The most common language spoken in Burns is English.
 Other important languages spoken here include Polish and Italian.